 Don’t break.
 Don’t gloat.
 Don’t belittle the one you are arguing with – discussions and arguments are not some kind of war you need to win.

 Negative actions can offend people and at the same time make you appear shallow.
 Arguments can be won with professionalism, which is why it is always best to show appreciation, even if you won.
-After all, we all are human beings and we need to connect positively.
+After all, we are human beings and we need to connect positively.

-If you feel like another person is being offensive towards YOU, there is no need for you to stay in such discussion.
+If you feel like another person is being offensive towards YOU, there is no need for you to stay in such a discussion.
 Some people just can’t stand losing and will do whatever they can to “win”, even if it might hurt others.
 The sad thing about these people is that it’s almost impossible to make them understand how they are wrong – they just won’t accept it.
 Therefore, arguing with them is just a waste of time.